 Another error made by employers is failing to include all group members’ wages.
 This can be a particular problem for subsidiaries of overseas holding companies that are often not aware of other group members operating in Australia.
 A group for payroll tax purposes exists where:

 Members may be excluded from a group in the following circumstances:

 Employers sometimes fail to include directors’/board members’ superannuation payments as wages for payroll tax purposes.
 In some circumstances, this omission arises because the payroll records for the directors are completely separate from the general payroll records.
 Another common reason for failing to include these payments is where directors receive a lump sum payment that was paid directly to their superannuation fund.

 Any remuneration foregone by an employee under a salary sacrifice arrangement is taxable wages “payable in cash or in kind”.

 Specifically, salary that has been sacrificed and paid to an employee’s superannuation fund is a payment “in kind” and must be included in taxable wages as wages or as employer superannuation contributions.

 Where salary has been sacrificed to a superannuation fund on a contribution holiday and no employer contributions were made to that fund, the salary-sacrificed wages must be included as taxable wages.

 In any other circumstances, the total value of salary that is sacrificed to obtain a benefit that is exempt or excluded under FBT legislation must be declared in full as taxable wages.
-From 1 July 2008, under the new Act, amounts salary sacrificed to obtain exempt or excluded benefits will no longer be included as taxable wages.

-Failing to declare the grossed-up taxable value of fringe benefits
+Not declaring the grossed-up taxable value of fringe benefits

 Making payroll tax payments to another state or territory